slint-ui/slint/docs/layouting.md

   * `padding`: This specifies the padding within the layout, the space between the elements and the border of the layout.

-The default value for both properties is defined by the widget style SixtyFPS is configured width.

 For more fine grained control, the `padding` property can be split into properties for each side of the layout:

   * `padding-left`